 Bells of Steel Glute Ham Slider

-The Ham Slider has handles that means it doubles up as an ab roller, and you can loop up resistance bands to the slider to make things even more challenging.
+The Ham Slider has handles that mean it doubles up as an ab roller, and you can loop resistance bands to the slider to make things even more challenging.

 Titan Fitness Glute Ham Glider